 Pineapple sheera is an easy peasy naivedyam recipe that has a delicious flavour of fresh pineapple.
 Pineapple is not tolerated by all.
 Raw pineapple may itch the throat.
 Hence you first cook it and then add to the cooked semolina to get perfect results.
 I personally love sheera cooked in milk, hence have used the same.
 Posting a simple yet delectable naivedyam recipe of pineapple sheera.

 - 1 cup semolina (thick rawa NOT coarse)

-- A little less than 1 cup sugar (adjust sweetness to individual choice and depending on the taste of the pineapple)
+- 1 cup sugar (adjust sweetness to individual choice and depending on the taste of the pineapple)

 - 2 tsp kesar elaichi syrup

 - In a container heat about 1/4th +1/8th cup water (just enough to cook the pineapple not more)add 3 tsp sugar and pineapple pieces and cook till soft.
 The pieces should be soft but not mushy.
 The pineapple pieces will get a glossy look too.
 Once cooked set aside.
 There will be hardly any water left OR no water left after the pineapple is cooked.